chowland/AFiD-MuRPhFi/docs/ibm.md

 and set $C_{j-1}=C_j$ to eliminate half of the expression (where we consider point $y_{j-1}$ to be in the solid phase) and impose $\partial_y C=0$ across the boundary.
 For diffusion in the $x$-direction, we do not need to hard-code the modified diffusion since the direct immersed boundary forcing overrides the diffusion at the relevant points.

+Since the concentration field inside the solid has no physical meaning, we can do whatever is most convenient numerically for the points inside the solid (away from the boundary).
+This has no effect on the surrounding fluid region, since we have prescribed all the boundary points.
+In the current implementation, we choose to allow diffusion of $C$ inside the solid, such that the global solution is relatively smooth, which leads to a more reliable interpolation of $C$ onto the coarse velocity grid.